mlflow/mlflow/docs/source/llms/deployments/index.rst

 .. _deployments_configuration_details:

-Deployments Server Configuration Details
+gateway server Configuration Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The MLflow AI Gateway relies on a user-provided configuration file.
-It defines how the deployments server interacts with various language model providers and dictates the endpoints that users can access.
+It defines how the gateway server interacts with various language model providers and dictates the endpoints that users can access.

 The configuration file is written in YAML and includes a series of sections, each representing a unique endpoint.
 Each endpoint section has a name, a type, and a model specification, which includes the provider, model name, and provider-specific configuration details.